 The next part to focus on if you’d like to create wealth in your business is the Who, What, Why, How, and When within your organization.

 Most business owners have a great vision and the goals required to achieve it.

 They hunger for the lifestyle that financial freedom offers and John learned long ago that owning a business can make financial freedom a reality.

-He also understood that business can be journey of suffering and pain.
+He also understood that business can be a journey of suffering and pain.

-Most people who quit their job to go into business for themselves end up making less per hour, with less time off and greater stress because they’ve amped up the level of complexity in their life.
+Most people who quit their job to go into business for themselves end up making less per hour, with less time off and greater stress because they’ve amped up the level of complexity in their life experience.

-And without the required expertise, you’ll be overwhelmed, confused, making the wrong moves at the wrong time and likely in the wrong order probably most of the time.
+Also, without the required expertise, you’ll be overwhelmed, confused, making the wrong moves at the wrong time, and likely in the wrong order probably most of the time.

 Unless you know HOW to do it.